Azure/bicep-types-az/generated/network/microsoft.network/2021-03-01/types.md

 ## ConnectionMonitorOutput
 ### Properties
-* **type**: 'Workspace': Connection monitor output destination type.
+* **type**: 'Workspace' | string: Connection monitor output destination type.
 Currently, only "Workspace" is supported.
 * **workspaceSettings**: [ConnectionMonitorWorkspaceSettings](#connectionmonitorworkspacesettings): Describes the settings for producing output into a log analytics workspace.

 ## ConnectionMonitorWorkspaceSettings